 Most European health insurances are accepted in Turkey, and many hospitals have very good interpreters.
 English is spoken in most doctors' surgeries (although you can get most common European medicines without a prescription at the pharmacy), and if you need special medication you can check for availability at the pharmacy first.
 The standard of medical and dental care is very high, and both regions have several new purpose built hospitals.

 You can stay for a maximum of three months in Turkey with your 90 day a multi entry tourist visa, however to replace this with a residents visa, you need to apply for this visa within 1 month of first entrance.
-A resident’s visa can be for a period of one to five years.
-Instead of applying for a resident’s visa you can simply leave the country for 24 hours, and then return on another standard 3 months visa.
+A resident's visa is issued for a period of 12 months before you need to renew it.
+Instead of applying for a resident's visa you can simply leave the country for 24 hours, and then return on another standard 3 months visa.
 (On the Mediterranean Coast most people take advantage of a trip to Northern Cyprus, which is only a 3 hours ferry ride from Alanya, and on the Aegean Coast a short ferry trip to one of the many Greek islands, for example Rhodes or Kos).
-You will require a residents’ permit should you want to have a phone or buy a car.
+You will require a residents' permit should you want to have a phone or buy a car.
 Ensure you have plenty of passport-sized photographs before you start applying for one.